 Cushy CMS is known to be one of the fastest commercial CMS for publishers.
 It is also lightweight and extremely user friendly.
 It also comes with a free version making it ideal for even small organizations.

-- Add unlimited sites and use your logo, color scheme, and domain
+- Add unlimited sites and use your logo, colour scheme, and domain

 - Customize content, styles, and icons within the WYSIWYG